lukas-h/toy-http/README.md

 # toy-http
 lightweight embeddable http service.
 Supported requests: GET, HEAD
-You can easily embed the http server as a thread to your applications It is only designed for unix (linux, macOSX, freebsd and other OS with posix programming environment).
+designed for unix (linux, macOSX, freebsd and other OS with posix programming environment)

 # install the standalone server
 You can use it as lightweight server.
 Only clone this repository and